cloudinary-training/cld-php-migration/README.md

 use \Cloudinary\Configuration\Configuration;
 Configuration::instance(['account' => ['cloud_name' => 'CLOUD_NAME', 'api_key' => 'API_KEY', 'api_secret' => 'API_SECRET']]);
 ```
 3. Upload a Cloudinary Logo using the Upload API and view upload response on web page.
-The SDK2 is object oriented and
+The SDK2 is object oriented and name-spaced.
-namespaced.
 You will need to import classes with the `use` command.
 ```php
 use Cloudinary\Api\Upload\UploadApi;
 $upload = new UploadApi();